mnot/I-D/httpbis-retry/draft.md

 ## Squid

-Squid is a caching proxy server that retries requests that it considers safe **or** idempotent:
+Squid is a caching proxy server that retries requests that it considers safe **or** idempotent, as long as there is not a request body:

 ~~~ C++
 /// Whether we may try sending this request again after a failure.